dotlang/language/README.md

 **Notes**

 1.  `X ~ F(_)` will be translated to `F(X)`
-2. right side of dot must be either a closure with expected inputs or a struct with underscores for substitition, a map or an array
+2. right side of `~` must be either a closure with expected inputs or a struct with underscores for substitition, a map or an array
 3. If right-side expects a single input but left side is a struct with multiple items, it will be treated as a struct for the single input of the function (Example 4) but if function expects multiple inputs they will be extracted from left side (Example 3).
 8. You can also pass a single argument to right side of the chain by using non-struct value.
 9. You can use chain operator with custom functions as a monadic processing operator.
 For example you can streamline calling mutiple error-prone functions without checking for error on each call (Example 6 and 7).
 10. Name of a function without `()` creates a lambda with appropriate inputs (Example 9 and 10).
 11. You can use chain operator to read from map and array too.
+12. The approach of Example 6 and 7 can also be used to do error checking and early return in case of invalid inputs.
+For example `:: validate_data(x,y,z) ~ errCheck(_, process1(_))`. `errCheck` function checks for the first input.
+If it is marked with error, won't call `process1` function.

 ## Repeated assignment operator